On time, every time: The value of intelligent automation in air travel

 IA in the contact center

 Part and parcel with artificial intelligence is intelligent automation, which is also making waves in the airline customer service industry.
-Julien Marcenac, data, analytics and artificial intelligence solutions, TELUS International, believes that while most airlines see the promise of intelligent automation and artificial intelligence, many aren’t sure where to start.
+Kirsten Jepson, director of product marketing, TELUS International, believes that while most airlines see the promise of intelligent automation and artificial intelligence, many aren’t sure where to start.
 The contact center is a logical first step.

 Customer service agents typically undergo weeks of training, but intelligent automation can decrease the amount of training time needed by assisting agents with routine tasks.
 Knowledge-management bots can improve the accuracy and relevance of agent responses by creating a hierarchy of existing consumer information that enables them to anticipate future requests based on past queries.

-Marcenac also notes that artificial intelligence and all of its components are an ecosystem that needs to be cultivated within a company until it becomes a core capability.
-“Sooner than later, it will become essential for any organization,” he adds.
+Jepson also notes that artificial intelligence and all of its components are an ecosystem that needs to be cultivated within a company until it becomes a core capability.
+“Sooner than later, it will become essential for any organization,” she adds.

 Already, some airlines are using intelligent automated systems to decrease the number of repetitive questions posed to contact center agents by giving consumers the power to get answers on their own via self-service tools such as conversational bots.
 This frees up these airline representatives to delve deeper into customers’ needs.
 As is the case with other industries, customer service agents that aren’t under pressure to handle a large volume of tedious tasks are better able to serve the consumers whose issues can’t be resolved by a machine.